-If the company is solvent you will be wanting more likely than not, to opt for a members voluntary liquidation.
-Whereas if the company is insolvent you will have no choice other than to deploy a creditors voluntary liquiation if you want to initiate the procedure yourself on the ‘voluntary’ basis.
+If the company is solvent you will be wanting more likely than not, to opt for a Members Voluntary Liquidation.
+Whereas if the company is insolvent you will have no choice other than to deploy a Creditors Voluntary Liquidation if you want to initiate the procedure yourself on the ‘voluntary’ basis.

 Articles of Association